umirode/prot/README.md

 It application can help your manage protobuf files and generate code based on him.

 !!!
-Before use prot you must install your lang dependencies (section Config/Lang).
+Before use Prot you must install your lang dependencies (section Config/Lang).

 ## How to use